+Using an employment lawyer after scheduling a free consultation could be an option if you have a claim.
 When you are looking to hire an employment lawyer, which is a critical step in exercising your legal rights and pursuing justice, it is important to know what to look out for and what to expect as you embark on this journey.

 What Is An Employment Lawyer?

 An employment lawyer is an attorney who specializes in helping clients deal with disputes and disagreements that relate to state and federal employment and labor laws.
 Employment lawyers may be retained to represent an individual worker, a group of workers or even labor unions.
 A bulk of an employment lawyer's work involves counseling clients about state and federal employment laws, helping them understand their rights and explaining their options.

 Employment lawyers may also help clients file complaints with the appropriate government agency or court.
 They may represent clients in legal actions or in dispute resolution hearing such as mediation or arbitration.
 Employment attorneys may also work on specific cases involving discrimination, harassment, wage and hour lawsuits and employment class actions.
 In addition, they may represent clients who have been wrongfully terminated or retaliated against or help with drafting, modifying or reviewing employment contracts or agreements.